amaitou/Libft/README.md

 # Libft

-This is the very first project in the **`42Cursus`** and it aims to recode and reproduce the behaviour of some pre-defined functions in **`c Libraries`**. <br/>
+This is the very first project in the **`42Cursus`** and it aims to recode and reproduce the behaviour of some pre-defined functions in **`C Standard Libs`**. <br/>
-some of these are pre-defined in the standard `C libs` and others are not.
+some of these functions are pre-defined in the standard `C libs` and others are not.

-The Libft project consists of three part
+The Libft project consists of three part:
 - **Mandatory Part 1**
 - **Mandatory Part 2**
 - **Bonus Part**

 In order to validate your project and have it accepted, you must at least do both of Mandatory Parts.
-(Bonus part is not that necessary but it gives extra XPs and it spreads to **`Blackhole`**).
+(Bonus part is not that necessary but it gives extra XPs and it spreads The **`Blackhole`**).

 ---